mistafo11/HearingAidSystem/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

 ## Acknowledgements
-Supervisor: Prof. Goh Chin Hock, Prof. Madya Ir.
-Dr. <br>
+Supervisor: Prof. Goh Chin Hock <br>
 Dataset: Microsoft Scalable Noisy Speech Dataset (MS-SNSD) which can be found here https://github.com/microsoft/MS-SNSD <br>
 Special thanks to all contributors and open-source communities whose tools and frameworks made this project possible. <br>